 5 Reasons Why San Francisco is Always Awesome During the Holidays

-There’s no better way to get into the holiday spirit than to spend a night — or if you’re lucky, a long weekend — in the bracing air and twinkling lights of San Francisco.
+There’s no better way to get into the holiday spirit than to enjoy the bracing air and twinkling lights of San Francisco.
 The hustle and bustle of holiday shoppers on the prowl for unique gifts, the musical performances and artistic displays, and the ultra-cozy winter dining scene all create the perfect backdrop for making your list and checking it twice — or for a quick escape before the season ends.

-'Tis the season for savings, and you can get some of the lowest rates of the year in one of the best cities on earth right now.
-With the low hotel rates during the holiday season, you can snag a great deal to experience the warm and fuzzy feelings of merrily hopping among only-in-SF shopping spots, wine bars with roaring fireplaces, and light art tours.
+'Tis the season for savings, and you can get some of the lowest rates of the year in one of the best cities on Earth right now.

 Where can you grab great deals on hotel rooms during the holidays?
+Almost anywhere!
 Snag some of the lowest prices of the year in one of these great locations:

-- Union Square: Here you’re well connected to everything, including public transportation, delicious restaurants and award-wining bars, and theaters hosting concerts, Broadway tours and original productions.
+- Union Square: You'll be well connected to everything, including public transportation, delicious restaurants and award-wining bars, and theaters hosting concerts, Broadway tours and original productions.